rgommezz/react-native-offline/README.md

 `queueReleaseThrottle`: waiting time in ms between dispatches when flushing the offline queue.
 Useful to reduce the server pressure when coming back online.
 Defaults to 50ms.

-`shouldDequeueSelector`: state selector used to control if the queue should be released on connection change.
-Returning `true` releases the queue, returning `false` prevents queue release.
+`shouldDequeueSelector`: function that receives the redux application state and returns a boolean.
+It'll be executed every time an action is dispatched, before it reaches the reducer.
+This is useful to control if the queue should be released when the connection is regained and there were actions queued up.
+Returning `true` (the default behaviour) releases the queue, whereas returning `false` prevents queue release.
+For example, you may wanna perform some authentication checks, prior to releasing the queue.
 Note, if the result of `shouldDequeueSelector` changes *while* the queue is being released, the queue will not halt.
 If you want to halt the queue *while* is being released, please see relevant FAQ section.

 ##### Thunks Config